 And then I asked myself, "why on earth are we nostalgic for a time when we could play in the dirt when this is our backyard?
 Why don't we go somewhere where we can all turn cartwheels and do handstands and play lookout and pirates?"

-Hewn from billion-year old boulders, the twists and turns (some hairpin) up the Whiteface Mountain Veterans' Memorial Highway are an engineering marvel.
-As with so much of the early to mid-20th century, extreme care and attention was paid to the aesthetics of the highway; from the retaining walls to the curve of the road as it follows the curve of the mountain to the great stone boulders dotting the drive up.
-As you continue your ascent, take advantage of nine waypoints to stop, have a picnic and take in the incredible views.
+Hewn from billion-year-old boulders, the twists and turns (some hairpin) up the Whiteface Mountain Veterans' Memorial Highway are an engineering marvel.
+As with so much of the early to mid-20th century, extreme care and attention were paid to the aesthetics of the highway; from the retaining walls to the curve of the road as it follows the curve of the mountain to the great stone boulders dotting the drive up.
+As you continue your ascent, take advantage of nine waypoints to stop, have a picnic, and take in the incredible views.
 When you reach the summit parking area, a guide will update you on the options for your visit.
-If your family is anything like mine, those options make all of the difference in the world and what makes this place family friendly for the whole family.
+If your family is anything like mine, those options make all of the difference in the world and what makes this place family-friendly for the whole family.

 I'm always surprised that no matter who I may be with, or even if I am with anyone at all, I can spend hours at this one part of the Olympic Mountain.
 Castle Café serves as a great place to congregate and have a bite if you didn't bring anything with you and also provide you with a place to choose your own adventure, will you walk to the top or ride to the top?